springfall2008/batpred/docs/customisation.md

 not yet published, best used for variable rate tariffs such as Agile import where the rates are not published until 4pm.
 If you set this to a positive value then Predbat will assume unpublished import rates are higher by the given amount.

-Setting this to 1 to 1.5p for example results in Predbat being a little more aggressive in the charging calculation - Predbat will charge the battery to a higher percentage than it would otherwise as it expects a cost benefit of using today's lower rates.
+Setting this to 1 to 1.5p for example results in Predbat being a little more aggressive in the charging calculation for today -
+Predbat will charge the battery to a higher percentage than it would otherwise as it expects a cost benefit of using today's lower rates.
 NB: this can lead to higher costs and to some export if solar generation is better than forecast.